aakarshit-py/Internship_Assignment_3_Excel/README.md

 # Internship_Assignment_3_Excel
-In this Assignment, I provided the solutions to the tasks that are given to me.
+In this Assignment, I provided the solutions to the tasks that were given to me.

+Hello folks,
+I've included the solution of the Assignment given to me as my Internship tasks.